Need legal advice now from a settlement agreement solicitor?

 Commonly asked questions on settlement agreements.

-Losing your job is stressful, and being handed a settlement agreement by your employer can leave you with many questions.
+Settlement agreements can be stressful for both the employer and employee, and can often leave both parties with many questions.
 Therefore, our settlement agreement solicitors have answered some of the most commonly asked questions on the topic.

 1. What is a settlement agreement?